Marco Morigi

-Marco Antonio Morigi Gudiño (born 19 March 2007) is a Venezuelan footballer who currently plays as a midfielder for Caracas.
+Marco Antonio Morigi Gudiño (born 19 March 2007) is a Venezuelan footballer who currently plays as a midfielder for New York Red Bulls II, on loan from Caracas.

 Career

 Having begun his career with Deportivo Lara, Morigi would go on to debut with Caracas in the 2024 edition of the Venezuelan Primera División against Universidad Central.
 In July 2025, he was invited by German Bundesliga club Bayern Munich to be part of their World Squad initiative, representing the club in international friendlies.
 He scored twice against Chinese opposition Zhejiang Professional's under-21 side, before following this up with two more goals against Bayern Munich's under-19 team in the World Squads final game.

+On 19 March 2026, Morigi signed on a one-year loan deal with New York Red Bulls II.

+International career

+Morigi was called up to the Venezuela national under-20 football team ahead of the 2026 Maurice Revello Tournament.